Monica972/Supplementary-code/README.md

 ACKNOWLEDGEMENTS

 This database was compiled by Monica Short using IUCN Red List data and published literature.
-For funsing, MS thanks the University of Victoria’s Jamie Cassels Undergraduate Research Award and National Science and Engineering Research Council Undergraduate Student Research Award.
+For funding, MS thanks the University of Victoria’s Jamie Cassels Undergraduate Research Award and National Science and Engineering Research Council Undergraduate Student Research Award.
 CTD acknowledges NSERC Discovery Grant.